 Hunting binoculars are much smaller and meant to be hung around the neck and easily fit in your hand.
 These are meant to be used quickly, as you never know when your tracked target will be on the move.

 The industry is catching up to the fact that people with glasses have a harder time with binoculars for a couple of reasons.
 First, using the viewfinder can be a bit more difficult, as there is an extra lens being added to the equation, and second, the use of binoculars can be stressful on the eyes, especially for someone who is already impaired in this area.
-Manufacturers are getting wise to this, and as you can see in our list of reviews, there are several brands and products that are recommended if you are a person who wears glasses.
+Manufacturers are getting wise to this, and as you can see in our list of reviews, some several brands and products are recommended if you are a person who wears glasses.

 The zoom features on different binoculars vary quite a bit.
-If you want something with extreme zoom capabilities, keep in mind that the more you zoom in, the more picky a pair of binoculars can be.
+If you want something with extreme zoom capabilities, keep in mind that the more you zoom in, the pickier a pair of binoculars can be.
 This might also affect the type of binoculars you get, as you might not need an astronomical pair for bird watching.

 The price range of binoculars varies wildly.
 While we generally believe in the old axiom that you pay for what you get, you can still find great bargains.
 Just don’t expect a perfectly clear image of Mars.